BlogDetection

 Route by priority

 Not every alert deserves a 3am page.
 Send Critical and Warning to the on-call channel, and stream Notice/Informational to a dashboard or your SIEM.
-Falcosidekick fans a single Falco output stream out to Slack, Loki, and object storage at once.
+Falcosidekick fans a single Falco output stream out to Slack, Loki, and object storage at once — configure routing rules on priority so the pager only fires on behavior you would actually investigate at night.

 Where this goes next

 Detection is only half the loop — the other half is response.
-Falco Talon can act on an alert automatically (kill the pod, NetworkPolicy it into isolation) while a human catches up.
+Falco Talon can act on an alert automatically (kill the pod, isolate it with a NetworkPolicy) while a human catches up.
 Start by trusting one high-confidence rule enough to auto-respond; expand from there.
+The Kubernetes security & hardening course covers runtime detection, admission control, and the full CKS surface.

 Go deeper in a courseKubernetes security & hardeningRuntime detection, admission control and the full CKS surface.View course